 ~You can make the whole salad the day before too...it only gets better as it sits.
 Just wait to add the avocado until just before serving so it doesn't get brown.

-More Potluck Worthy Recipes to Love:
+More Potluck Worthy Vegan Recipes To Love: